At St Thomas More Catholic Primary School we teach our children to read and spell in using the Read, Write Inc scheme.

 - Children with specific learning difficulties learn to read.
 The Read Write Inc. programme is also used with great success to support children of all ages.

 Why does it work?

-- The systematic and lively programme is organised by an in-school leader – Mrs Becky Davis EYFS Lead and Reception Teacher.
+- The systematic and lively programme is organised by an in-school leader – Mrs Emma Smith (Year 1 teacher).